-For the first time in nearly a decade, I started reading novels and poetry this year.
+It's been a long time since I've read fiction and poetry.
 It's showing me dimensions of writing that I missed during my non-fiction binge.
 It's where my curiosity lies, and it's beyond the edge of my ability.
 I want to pursue these sides of writing more intentionally, so I'm starting a new project soon that's shaped around these questions:

 - How do you freeze your consciousness through words?